kengibson1111/go-stdlib/README.md

   and server.key files.
 Rename those to client.pem and client.key respectively.
 Copy the server.pem
   from servemux.
 This shows how 4 different URLs are handled by servemux.
 What I like about this is how you can use self-signed certs and self-generated keys to control internal micro-service communication.
-TO the external world, self-signed certs are evil.
+To the external world, self-signed certs are evil.
 But if YOU know where the keys and certs are coming from, you can figure out a way to generate keys and certs every 5-10 days.
   And while the external API consumer hates that, internally micro-services are protected through a consistent, reliable cert and key rotation strategy.
 Cool.